 Research the Softball Program: Once you identify schools that you would be interested in that have softball programs, it’s time to narrow the focus to the softball team.
 Online research will reveal many things, such as team records over the years, information about the coaching staff and current players – if you are a softball pitcher, it will be essential to make a note of how many pitchers are currently on the pitching staff and when they will graduate.

 Go on a Visit: Once you have some schools and college teams in mind, the next step will be planning a visit.
 Not an unofficial or official visit just a campus drive-by.
 Most college campuses are open to the public.
 If you are passing through a state on the way to a softball tournament that has a school you’re interested in, make a pit stop.
 Seeing a college in person is much different than looking at pictures online.
 When you find the campus of your dreams, it will shine a little brighter than the others when you are there.
 When you are on your visits, go check out the softball field.
-During the fall months, most teams will offer open practices to the public.
+If programs are practicing they often have open practices to the public.
 These days there are pandemic restrictions but still, check it out and do all you can while you’re there!
 It’s the best way to get a feel for the softball environment and the culture the coaches have created for the team.
 Try and visit when students are there…not during Thanksgiving Break for example.
 You get a much better feel when students are on campus.
 I know, these days it’s tough.

 Attend a Camp/Clinic at a Program that’s Realistic: This is the toughest part as the pandemic has halted camp participation.
 Well, for when things begin again do the following.
 Most college softball programs will host yearly softball clinics with one in the summer and one in the winter months.
 Clinics are the best way to be seen by a college coach.
 The college coaches will run the camps and clinics with help from the current players.
 It’s an excellent opportunity to be put into a potential future environment and be surrounded by potential future coaches and players.
 Before attending the clinic, send an email to the coach introducing yourself and let them know that you are coming.
 If you don’t send a video and convince a coach to view it you’re going in blind.
 Know something before you go.
 Go back to your help and ask!
-Then once at the clinic, introduce yourself by shaking the coaches hand and making eye contact.
+Then once at the clinic, introduce yourself by offering a fist bump while making eye contact.
 Following the clinic, send a thank you email to the coach and attach a game schedule that indicates to them, you’re playing at a level that has them interested.
 These days, send them a video!
 When being recruited there’s no time for modesty.
 You cannot be afraid to put yourself out there because thousands of softball players may also want to be part of the same softball program one day too.
 Can you be better than the rest?
 That’s the task on the field, in the classroom, in the gym, and in the garage.
 Send those reps.